brant654/comp3715/README.md

 The website is built around the idea of displaying on a mobile browser along with desktop so the website will scale for size to allow the pages to be easily viewable on mobile or desktop devices.

+As of submission add friend, delete friend and location map works for all members.
+Locally there seems to be no problems running on any browser but on the mun server it seems as chrome may have a problem displaying map.
+Firefox seems to work fine.

 Website work was completed by Josh, Mahamad and Anush.